jamesknelson/create-react-app/README.md

 ## Future plans

-This fork is only meant as a stop-gap measure until babel-loader adds support live reloading of imported files, or until create-react-app adds direct support for MDX files.
+This fork is only meant as a stop-gap measure until babel-plugins-macros adds support live reloading of imported files, or until create-react-app adds direct support for MDX files.

 ## License